meg768/react-bs/README.md

 - 2020-01-25 - Removed some obsolete properties in **Tag**.
 - 2020-01-25 - **Tag** does no longer modify the style of an element.
 - 2020-01-28 - Added **Icon** to display bootstrap-icons.
 Experimental.
 Removed **Glyph** since it had no purpose.
+- 2020-01-30 - Updated sample with the current icon set from [Bootstrap Icons](https://icons.getbootstrap.com)
+- 2020-01-30 - Fixed some PopperJS errors in the online samples.